Trump tweets that his top economic advisor suffered heart attack - Journal du Cameroun

 A trained economist and historian, he nevertheless represented a departure from the scholarly types normally chosen to lead the body.

-He is better known as a TV pundit, known for his bullish pro-trade ways and comical manner as a 25-year-veteran of business network CNBC.
+He is better known as a TV pundit with bullish pro-trade ways and a comical manner during his 25 years with business network CNBC.

 Still, in 2007, just as the US housing bubble was about to burst, he reassured his audience that there would be no recession in the United States.